 The appearance of the Dachshund Golden Retriever Mix

-Having two wildly different parent breeds makes it difficult to determine what a Dachshund Golden Retriever mix looks like.
+Having two wildly different parent breeds makes it challenging to determine what a Dachshund Golden Retriever mix looks like.
 However, looking at the physical traits of the Golden Retriever and the Dachshund gives you an idea of the expected outcome of this unusual combination.

 Size of the Dachshund Golden Retriever Mix